antarctica/ansible-laravel/README.md

 ### 0.6.0 - December 2014

 * An alias for 'php artisan' is registered for the app user, if used
+* If used, a cron job for the indatus/dispatcher package is created and enabled

 ### 0.5.4 - October 2014